vishipayyallore/speaker-series-2024/0816_DNLH_AI102_S4/README.md

 >    - Current Architecture
 > 1. Provision an Azure AI Services resource
 >    - Retrieve the Endpoint and key
-> 1. Image Analysis Query from previous session
-> 1. Read Text in images and documents with the Azure AI Vision Service
+> 1. Image Analysis with Azure AI Vision
 >    - Working with Vision Studio
 >    - Working with Read REST API in Postman
->    - Working with Azure AI Vision SDK
+>    - Working with Azure AI Vision SDK C#
->    - Working with Azure AI Vision Read Container
+>    - Working with Azure AI Vision SDK Python
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos) of today's session for more details